angrammenos97/ece_projects/Pattern Recognition/README.md

 # Pattern Recognition
-This repository contains materials for exercises from the Pattern Recognition course.
+This repository contains materials for exercises from the *"Pattern Recognition"* course.
 Each exercise aims to provide hands-on experience with fundamental pattern recognition and machine learning algorithms, emphasizing both theoretical understanding and practical implementation.

 ## Exercises
 ### 1. Introduction to Python: